Forensic Geotechnical Engineering and Expert Witness Services

 - Geotechnical instrumentation and monitoring

-- Specialty rock and concrete coring
+- Specialty rock and concrete coring and testing

 - Vibration monitoring and vibration alarm system